-Black text needs to be in pure black (C:0% M:0% Y:0% K:0%), not rich black, and the text should be set to overprint.
+Black text needs to be in pure black (C:0% M:0% Y:0% K:100%), not rich black, and the text should be set to overprint.
 If the text is not in pure black, it will be easier to notice small variations in the printing.
 When different color plates are used on text, small misalignments can cause the typeface to appear blurry, particularly with narrow strokes.
 When using a single color plate, this problem won't occur, therefore guaranteeing good looking text.
 Black text is generally considered the easiest to read, hence the recommendation for pure black.

-Dielines
+Note: when using black with Spot Color, use the following formula: C:40% M:0% Y:0% K:100%.

-Dieline files need to be submitted separately from the artwork, because the department that makes the dieline mold is separated from the printing department.
+Dielines Dieline files need to be submitted separately from the artwork, because the department that makes the dieline mold is separated from the printing department.
 For the dieline files, this can either be in individual dielines PDF files or as a spot layer file.
 Make sure the files or layers are named accurately, so it is clear which ones belong together.

-PUNCHBOARD_ARTWORK.PDF

-PUNCHBOARD_DIELINES.PDF
+PUNCHBOARD\ARTWORK.PDF

+PUNCHBOARD\DIELINES.PDF

 Option #1: separate files

 PUNCHBOARD.PDF

 Option #2: same file, separate layers

 Template generator

 One way to make sure your files are ready for printing is to use the right templates for your artwork.
 Boda Games has a great tool for that, with our very own template generator.
 Find it by clicking the button below or going to bodagames.com/templates/.
 There you can put in your custom sizes and generate templates for two piece game boxes, tuckboxes, cards, game boards and more.

-Transform texts to outlines

-In case you are not able to export a PDF for the artwork files, then you can also send us the editable files directly.
+Transform texts to outlines In case you are not able to export a PDF for the artwork files, then you can also send us the editable files directly.
 Please mention it specifically when you are sending it over, so that our graphics department knows how to handle the files.
 For the text in the files, please convert all the text to outlines before sending it to us.
 Alternatively, send us a link to or the font file(s) along with the artwork files.
 If the text is not converted to outlines, then sometimes small changes can occur when it is being prepared for printing.
+Recommended software Adobe's Creative Suite software (particularly Photoshop, Illustrator and Indesign) are often used when creating print files.
+Using the right software for the right task can make file preparation proceed faster and easier.